 animals.
 We prefer this natural and healthful maintenance method over

 the use of administering chemicals only when the goats show signs of a

-balls treats (mixed with enough organic blackstrap molasses to roll into teaspoon-sized dosage balls).
-They are given one day every week.
+balls treats (mixed with enough organic blackstrap molasses to roll into appropriate-sized dosage balls).
+They are given one or two days a week.
+If given twice weekly, the dosages are spaced out, e.g., Mondays and Thursdays.
 What I really like about

-using the herbals is that there is no milk withdrawal time!
+using the herbs is that there is no milk withdrawal time.
 For dairy

 herds, this is a perfect year-round herbal de-worming program!
 We have also